Universal Studios Japan with Babies, Toddlers, and Small Kids

 Elmo’s Little Drive

 This is a cute (and very picture-worthy) ride where kids can ride on Sesame Street cars along a small course.
-If your kid has trouble getting a hang of how to drive, the staff will help them.
+If your kid has trouble getting the hang of how to drive, the staff will help them.
 (Parents are not allowed on the ride, not that they would fit anyway!)

 Recommended for children ages 3 to 5.